minetest/minetest/doc/lua_api.md

 }
 ```

-## Key for special L-System symbols used in axioms
+## Key for Special L-System Symbols Used in Axioms

 * `G`: move forward one unit with the pen up
 * `F`: move forward one unit with the pen down drawing trunks and branches